Erying Polestar G613 Pro

 cpu806D0_platC2_ver00000054_2021-05-07_PRD_B0F9E245.bin

-By going to Chipset -> Include CPU microcode in CBFS (Include external microcode binary)
+Chipset -> Include CPU microcode in CBFS (Include external microcode binary)

-Issues with APIC, resulting in random freezes
+Issues with APIC, resulting in random hangs.

-Unstable system RAM, leading to bit flips and data corruption
+Unstable system RAM, leading to bit flips and data corruption.

 There are no extra steps required for FSP.